-Catherine Green NCS (Accred) MBACP Reg Adolescent and Adult Counsellor
+Catherine Green NCS (Accred) MBACP Reg, Teen and Adult Counsellor

-Hi my name is Cathy and I am a Adolescent and Adult Integrative Counsellor.
-I specialise in offering a range of Therapies to pre-teens and adolescents who may be struggling with exam stress, school issues, peer pressure, anxiety, depression, panic and the many other issues commonly faced by these age groups.
+Hi my name is Cathy, I specialise in offering a range of Therapies to pre-teens and adolescents who may be struggling with exam stress, school issues, peer pressure, anxiety, depression, panic and the many other issues commonly faced by these age groups.
 I have gained substantial experience helping young people with their problems across the schools counselling service in Primary, Post Primary and Special Education.

 I also work with Adults on a range of issues such as Anxiety, Depression and Stress within the Community, Voluntary Sector and Private Practice.
 This has given me great diversity in my client work and I am able to counsel within a wide range of settings and age groups.